 1. What is Your Happy Relationship Goal?

 Why do you want to be in a relationship in the first place?
 Maybe you are afraid to be alone.
 Or perhaps you hate random hookups and prefer to have something more serious and stable.
-Perhaps you want to sleep around, and you want to have an excuse to do it.
+Perhaps you do want to sleep around.

 2. How Much Money Do We Need to Be Happy?